 This Working Group built a database of marine climate impacts studies to analyze the observed changes in distributions and phenology of marine species.
 Preliminary evidence suggested marine biological systems may be more responsive to warming than terrestrial systems, and indeed, that is what their findings concluded.
 They compared marine rates of change with those from terrestrial systems and also compared rates of change between regions, systems and taxonomic groups.

-A critical issue we will address is the role of multiple human stressors, such as fishing pressure, in determining the vulnerability of species and habitats to climate change.
+A critical issue that was addressed was the role of multiple human stressors, such as fishing pressure, in determining the vulnerability of species and habitats to climate change.
 For example, heavily exploited species have a smaller gene pool and might exhibit reduced resilience to environmental change.
-This will provide guidance on whether measures that reduce additional human stressors (e.g., fishing pressure) could provide a key adaptation strategy to reduce the threat of climate change in marine systems.
-Our final goal is to attribute change in marine ecosystems to climate change exploring a number of approaches such as joint-attribution and using paleo-data.
+This enabled the team to provide guidance on whether measures that reduce additional human stressors (e.g., fishing pressure) could provide a key adaptation strategy to reduce the threat of climate change in marine systems.
+The final goal was to attribute change in marine ecosystems to climate change exploring a number of approaches such as joint-attribution and using paleo-data.

 This group's research findings have been featured in a range of media including: